ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 A good resource for testing your output is [GeoJsonLint](http://geojsonlint.com/).
 ## Add your data to the map
 In our web application we could load the JSON using jQuery.
-But for static data it is easier to embed it as JavaScript source.
-We just take the json.txt output of our tool, add a ```var poiData =``` at the beginning and a ```;``` at the end, so it looks like this.

 Then we can insert the data with the L.geoJson layer, using a custom poi-style set a color by category and binds the description as popup.
 ```js
 // add our POIs
 $.getJSON('./inobas.json', initialize);